imanhodjaev/imanhodjaev.com/content/django-forms-real-life-1.md

 ````

 This code is more clear and easier to understand.

-Thats all first part of "how to work with form" series.
+Thats all for the first part of "how to work with form" series.
 I decided to write a small bit at a time
 so you don't get confused.